bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 ## Tasks

-In all the tasks we'll be using the SDK driver for the peripherals, i.e. nrf_drv_xxx.c, which can be found in nRF5_SDK_13.0.0_04a0bfd\components\drivers_nrf\.
+In all the tasks we'll be using the SDK driver for the peripherals, i.e. nrf_drv_xxx.c, which can be found in nRF5_SDK_14.1.0_1dda907\components\drivers_nrf\.
 It is possible to use the peripherals at the register level using the Hardware Access Layer(HAL) for said peripheral, found in nRF5_SDK_13.0.0_04a0bfd\components\drivers_nrf\hal.
 THis will, however, not be covered in this tutorial.

-### Warm-up
+### Warm-up (consider removing this section as this is very tedious and after the first build only the changed source files will be compiled )

 The template project includes all the peripheral libraries and drivers from the SDK, but we're only going to use a few, so to reduce the compile time and size of our project we'll temporarily remove them from the project.